jmonlong/manu-vggafannot/manuscript.md

 For many annotations, it would be useful to keep the metadata better organized, so that the user can access/use it within visualization tools.
 The different metadata could be saved using optional tags that can be added at the end of each GAF record.

-We are assuming that we have annotations of the different haplotypes in the pangenome.
+Our approach to convert annotations from a linear genome to the pangenome assumes that we have annotations of the different haplotypes in the pangenome.
 There is still no clear solution to lift annotations from one reference/haplotype to other haplotypes in the pangenome, except through reanalysis/reannotation of each haplotype.
 The homology information embedded in the pangenome could potentially be used to propagate annotations from one haplotype to others more easily.
 This strategy can already be used by annotation tools like CAT[@doi:10.1101/gr.233460.117], as a additional source of gene annotation evidence.
 In the future, these techniques might help propagate other types of annotations across the pangenome more efficiently than by reanalyzing the raw data from scratch on each haplotype.
+`something about odgi paths/untangle maybe`{.red}

 It also highlights the limitations of the existing tools to integrate these files.
-Some tools, like Bandage or GfaViz, require manual pre-processing in the form of the extraction of a subgraph and integration of the annotations as embedded paths.
+Some tools, like Bandage or GfaViz, require manual pre-processing, for example extracting a subgraph and integrating the annotations as embedded paths.
 The sequenceTubeMap can now handle indexed bgzipped GAF files, but the query time for large pangenome remains long in practice.
 Defining and integrating annotation metadata into its interface will also require a significant amount of development.
 Overall, we stress the need for visualization tools that can efficiently layout and organize many paths through a pangenome.

 We showed that the GAF format, thanks to new tools for their efficient manipulation, could offer a path for the future of annotations in pangenome graphs.
-Still, it is clear that more needs to be done to make it a useful solution for the community.
+While it provides an important building block, it is clear that more needs to be done to make it a useful solution for the community.

 ## Code and data availability